Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ```
 in this example, a verification rule is added for the `debug` build variant report

-If it is necessary that a verification rule be added for a report on all classes, but does not affect reports on specific build variants, then:
+You can also add a verification rule for a total variant, but leave specific build/report variants without such rule:
 ```kotlin
 kover {
     reports {